Alert

 • In some cases, it may be necessary to request an Alberta Health Cost Benefit StatementAn Alberta Health Cost Benefit Statement will provide a history of service information may be requested through Alberta Health.
 This service information can be used to request reports from health care professionals which could lead to the identification of pre-existing conditions or problems and help to consider or rule out associated medical conditions that may impact recovery from work related injuries. to confirm if the worker was treated or tested for a preexisting condition and when the treatment and testing occurred so reporting can be requested from the appropriate health care provider.

 • WCB may pay benefits to a worker while an entitlement decision is pending on the acceptance of an aggravation of a pre-existing condition, as long as a medical investigation is required to make the entitlement decision.
-See the medical investigation procedure for criteria.
+Refer to the medical investigation procedure for criteria.

 Administrative tasks